Updated: November 27, 2024

 What types of properties are available for sale in Lisbon?

-What are the legal requirements for buying property in Lisbon as a foreigner?
+What are the legal requirements for purchasing real estate in Lisbon as a foreigner?

-Foreigners buying property in Lisbon will face no restrictions but will need to obtain a Portuguese tax identification number (NIF number), and it is recommended that they open a Portuguese bank account.
+Foreigners purchasing real estate in Portugal’s capital will face no restrictions but will need to obtain a Portuguese tax identification number (NIF number), and it is recommended that they open a Portuguese bank account.

 How does the buying process work for real estate in Lisbon?